mattsolo1/hmmerclust/README.md

 Name: 0, dtype: object
 ```

-##Simultaneously visualize identified proteins in many loci at once
+##Visualize identified proteins in multiple loci and species
 Plug in the pandas dataframe.
-If by_locus=True, hits shown as loci.
+If ```by_locus=True```, hits shown as loci.
 If false, it doesn't matter where in the genome.
-To order the columns in a set order, enter a list (i have this in the settings.py file).
+To order the columns in a set order, enter a list (I have this in the settings.py file).
 To have single letter abbreviations show up on the heatmap, set this will.
 To only show loci that must contain a certain protein, use the subset=[] arg.

 ```python
 InvG_only = hmmerclust.HeatMap(df.df,